The Structure of the Majorana Clifford Group: Introduction

-One motivation for an analysis of the fermionic Clifford group is provided by a promising class of fault-tolerant quantum computer architectures that employs the topological braiding of Majorana fermion modes to encode logical information \cite{nayak_non_abelian_anyons_2008, tran_optimizing_clifford_gate_2020, karzig_scalable_designs_quasiparticle_2017, lutchyn_majorana_fermions_topological_2010, alicea_new_directions_pursuit_2012, aghaee_inas_al_hybrid_2023}.
-While their topological structure provides these systems with some inherent degree of protection against outside noise, the concatenation of additional error-correcting (stabilizer) codes generated by fermionic Clifford operations acting on these Majorana modes will likely still be necessary to achieve adequate macroscopic resilience. \emph{Fermionic stabilizer codes}, which were initially proposed by Bravyi et al.\ \cite{bravyi_majorana_fermion_codes_2010}, have since garnered a rich literature \cite{litinski_quantum_computing_majorana_2018, vijay_majorana_fermion_surface_2015, vijay_quantum_error_correction_2017, mclauchlan_fermion_parity_based_2022, mclauchlan_new_twist_majorana_2024, mudassar_encoding_majorana_codes_2024}.
-Such codes have advantages compared to their Pauli-based counterparts, most notably their natural protection against parity-switching errors thanks to fermionic superselection rules.
+One motivation for an analysis of this fermionic Clifford group is provided by a promising class of fault-tolerant quantum computer architectures that employs the topological braiding of Majorana fermion modes to encode logical information \cite{nayak_non_abelian_anyons_2008, tran_optimizing_clifford_gate_2020, karzig_scalable_designs_quasiparticle_2017, lutchyn_majorana_fermions_topological_2010, alicea_new_directions_pursuit_2012, aghaee_inas_al_hybrid_2023}.
+While their topological structure provides these systems with some inherent degree of protection against outside noise, the concatenation of additional error-correcting (stabilizer) codes generated by Clifford operations acting on these Majorana modes will likely still be necessary to achieve adequate macroscopic resilience. \emph{Majorana stabilizer codes}, which were initially proposed by Bravyi et al.\ \cite{bravyi_majorana_fermion_codes_2010}, have since garnered a rich literature \cite{litinski_quantum_computing_majorana_2018, vijay_majorana_fermion_surface_2015, vijay_quantum_error_correction_2017, mclauchlan_fermion_parity_based_2022, mclauchlan_new_twist_majorana_2024, mudassar_encoding_majorana_codes_2024}.
+Such codes have advantages compared to their Pauli- and Dirac-based counterparts, most notably their natural protection against errors affecting multiple Majoranas at once, assuming they are sufficiently spatially separated.
+This is thanks to the aforementioned fermionic superselection rules and the resulting non-locality of observables and parity-preserving operations \cite{kitaev_unpaired_majorana_fermions_2001}.
+The major source of errors for Majorana codes is therefore characterized by single-mode errors, which are referred to as \emph{quasiparticle poisoning} \cite{vijay_quantum_error_correction_2017, mudassar_encoding_majorana_codes_2024}.
+Constructing good codes that can detect (and correct) such errors is the subject of ongoing research, to which a systematic analysis of all embedding Majorana Cliffords could prove to be a valuable contribution.